rstudio/shinyuieditor/README.md

 ## Quick Start

-[Video walkthrough of using visual editor to create and edit a new app](https://youtu.be/_RB38KDiaCE). _Note: video is unlisted, but public so please don't share the link._
+[Video walkthrough of using ui editor to create and edit a new app](https://youtu.be/_RB38KDiaCE). _Note: video is unlisted, but public so please don't share the link._

 ### Pre-reqs